 Primavera P6 is a compelling planning & scheduling software, but it is not user-friendly as well.
 One needs to get proper training before going to operate it.

-Resource loading in Primavera P6 is one of the major areas to excel on for any user to become an expert.
+Resource loading in Primavera P6 is one of the major areas for any user to become an expert.
 Today, I have decided to explain how you can do this easily with the Microsoft Excel Import/Export function.

 With the Microsoft import/export function’s help, we can perform many tasks, mainly the graphs, progress updating, etc. Some people use the Software Development Kit – SDK, but unfortunately, it is no more offered with Primavera P6 nowadays.
 Although some old school guys still use it with old versions of Primavera P6.

 Note: Download the XER & BOQ MS Excel Files from Here Cost Loading Files

 Primavera P6 | MS Excel Import/Export

 Let’s see step by step to understand this import/export function for Cost Loading, and I will divide it into sections to avoid any confusion.

 - Aligning BOQ Activities as of Primavera P6